MATTR Verifier SDK React Native - v5.0.0

 import MobileCredentialVerifier from "@mattrglobal/mobile-credential-verifier-react-native";

-await init({ extensions: [MobileCredentialVerifier], walletId });
+await init({ extensions: [MobileCredentialVerifier] });

 The SDK only verifies credentials that were issued by a trusted issuer.
 The trusted issuer certificates list can be managed directly with the following functions: